Advertisement

 Can antioxidants prevent disease?

 Research into antioxidants is in its infancy.
 Epidemiological studies (studies of large populations that try to link disease in that population with a cause) show that a diet rich in foods with high levels of antioxidants is associated with longevity and good health.
-The antioxidant properties of vitamins are well established and evidence from laboratory studies indicates that particular antioxidants may have specific roles in disease prevention.
-Clinical trials are underway, although those using antioxidant vitamins have not shown expected results.
+Evidence from laboratory studies indicates that particular antioxidants may have specific roles in disease prevention.
+HOwever, most clinical trials using antioxidant vitamins have not shown expected results.

-There is widespread agreement that a diet high in fruits and vegetables reduces the risk of cardiovascular disease and many types of cancer.
-Growing evidence also shows that wholegrains offer protective effects against both types of disease, although whether this is specifically due to their antioxidant capacity is less clear.
-Nuts are also protective against cardiovascular disease, but whether this is due to their fat, minerals or antioxidants – or a combination of these – is unclear.
-Research on green and black tea looks promising.
+There is widespread agreement from many studies that a diet high in fruits and vegetables reduces the risk of cardiovascular disease and some types of cancer.
+Growing evidence also shows that wholegrains offer protective effects against both types of disease, although this may not be related specifically to their antioxidant capacity.
+Nuts are also protective against cardiovascular disease, but current evidence suggests this is due to their essential fats, minerals and an amino acid called arginine that is plentiful in nut protein.
+The jury is still out on whether antioxidants in green and black tea help prevent cardiovascular disease.

 With red wine, there is good evidence for protection against cardiovascular disease, but benefits are wiped out if intake is high.
 It is still unclear how much of the benefit comes from alcohol’s effect of raising HDL (so-called ‘good’) cholesterol and how much the antioxidant compound, resveratrol, is responsible.
 The evidence is insufficient to suggest that non-drinkers should start drinking.